 - Receiving a DUI or DWI.

 - Being a young driver with little experience.

-• Having multiple accidents, regardless of who is at fault
+- Being involved in multiple accidents, regardless of who is at fault.

 If you are under 25 years of age, are a new driver, are a male, are a student, have a history of filing claims, or have bad credit you may be automatically placed in a high-risk category.
 However, there are steps you can take to help prove that you’re a responsible driver, thus showing you’re less of a liability to them.

-First and foremost, time is going to be your best friend.
-There may not be a quick and easy way to improving your profile and lowering your risk as a driver, but by establishing or re-establishing a good driving record by avoiding traffic violations and not being involved in accidents, even those where you’re not at fault, it will slowly work in your favor.
+In most cases, these types of reasons why you pay higher insurance rates means time is going to be your best friend.
+There may not be a quick and easy way to improving your profile.
+Lowering your risk as a driver by establishing or re-establishing a good driving record will slowly work in your favor.
 The longer you’ve been a driver with a reputable driving history, the more appealing you’ll be to insurance carriers.

 Get Affordable Auto Insurance Quotes For All Drivers Online Today

 Freeway Insurance can get you insured, regardless of your driving record.
 Request a free high-risk car insurance quote online and compare rates to find an auto insurance policy that fits your needs and budget.
 You can also visit us at one of our convenient locations or give us a call at (800) 777-5620.